ChrisBeddome/Facebomb/README.md

 $npm init
 ```

-Set port to be used by express in config/config.js
+Set port to be used by express in API/config/config.js
+Import database from API/config/db_init.sql

 To start server, navigate to API directory and run:

 ```
 $npm start
 ```

+##End Points